MCPS and PRS sign service agreement extension

 The Mechanical-Copyright Protection Society (MCPS) collects royalties for songwriter, composer and music publisher members, when their music is reproduced, in any format – including online, physical and synchronised.

-MCPS will collect and pay royalties to you when your music is:
+MCPS collects and pay royalties to members when their music is:

 - copied and used as physical products (such as CDs and DVDs)

-- streamed or downloaded on services such as Spotify, Apple Music or iTunes
+- streamed or downloaded on services such as Spotify, Apple Music, Netflix and Amazon

-- synchronised into audio-visual entertainment including TV, film, advertising
+- synchronised into audio-visual entertainment including TV, film, video games and advertising

 - on radio